aretext/aretext/client-server-design.md

 Input Coordination
 ------------------

-When one client modifies a document, the server must update the per-client state of all other clients editing the same document:
+When one client modifies a document, the server must update the per-session state of all other sessions editing the same document:

 1. All other clients must transition to normal mode (same as if the client pressed "escape").
-This implicitly resets most per-client state, including committing any staged undo log operations, clearing selections, etc.
+This implicitly resets most per-session state, including committing any staged undo log operations, clearing selections, etc.
 2. The server then executes the client's action, possibly modifying the document.
 For each insertion/deletion that occurs before another client's cursor position, increment/decrement the cursor position accordingly.

 Shell commands